Veterinary Ophthalmologists provide free eye exams to service and working animals through the ACVO®and StokesRx annual

 Stokes Pharmacy - A national, full-service compounding pharmacy specializing in the art and science of the custom formulation of prescription medicines for humans and animals.
 Leading the way in innovation, Stokes invites veterinarians to prescribe compounded medications online securely, quickly, and accurately via iFill, a cloud-based prescription management system.
 For more information, visit stokesrx.com

-*News Release by Jillian Spitz: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Jillian Spitz).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.